bpradipt/sevabrata/README.md

 ### Common Issues

 **Campaign not displaying:**
-- Check if campaign status is "active"
+- Check if campaign file is listed in `campaigns/active/manifest.json`
-- Verify image file exists in assets folder
+- Verify campaign status is "active" in the JSON file
-- Ensure JSON format is valid
+- Ensure JSON format is valid (use a JSON validator)
+- Check if image file exists in assets folder
+- Verify file paths are correct (case sensitive)

 **Admin panel not loading:**
 - Check browser console for errors
-- Ensure campaigns.json file is accessible
+- Ensure campaign files are accessible
 - Try refreshing the page
+- Check if opening via HTTP server (not file:// protocol for full functionality)

 **Images not showing:**
 - Verify image files are in assets/ folder